The Curved Ball

 The desk chair in question is by no means antique.
 It’s not even particularly attractive as a repro.
 And it’s suffered considerable damage to the frame.
 My father, from whence it came, had a go at re-covering it many years ago using an offcut from a pair of curtains.
 It’s not done too badly considering.

-But I discovered something interesting while taking it apart.
+But I discovered something interesting while taking it apart and looking at the underside of the seat.